oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ~~~

-Note: You might want to copy the file just in case that you do not want to use the framework
+Note: You might want to copy the file just in case that you do not want to use the extension
 anymore.
 If that is the case (we hope not) just copy this backup of the original file
 back and override the change file.

-Now open the file and change the line with "app.classpath" to include the "MapTool-jadebringer-frameworks-v0.0.4.jar"
+Now open the file and change the line with "app.classpath" to include the "MapTool-jadebringer-extension-v0.0.4.jar"

 ~~~
-app.classpath=MapTool-1.5.1.jar;MapTool-jadebringer-frameworks-v0.0.4.jar
+app.classpath=MapTool-1.5.1.jar;MapTool-jadebringer-extension-v0.0.4.jar
 ~~~

 And the line with "app.mainclass" to match this:
 ~~~
-app.mainclass=de/jadebringer/maptool/frameworks/LaunchInstructionsWrapper
+app.mainclass=de/jadebringer/maptool/extension/LaunchInstructionsWrapper
 ~~~

-Then copy the "MapTool-jadebringer-frameworks-v0.0.4.jar" inside this app directory.
+Then copy the "MapTool-jadebringer-extension-v0.0.4.jar" inside this app directory.
 Now you can start MapTool as usual.

 ## First steps

-To see if the extension framework was correctly setup you can now open MapTool as usual
+To see if the extension was correctly setup you can now open MapTool as usual
 and type

 ~~~